Kathleen is a freelance writer who loves sharing hair and beauty tips.

 A little wave can add a lot to a short style, giving it both body and depth.
 Ideal cuts for women with wavy or curly hair include the pixie cut, the shag cut, and the bob.
 Because you will be losing length, you will be gaining volume and bounce, making your curls pop!

 Short Cuts for Women Depending on Age

 As women age, our styles and choices change.
 Haircuts that suited us in our 20s and 30s may not feel right in our 40s or 50s.
 Sometimes we were more daring in the past with how we cut our hair, and sometimes we're more daring now!
 Everyone is different, and that is why you are the best person to choose your own style of cut.

 Funky and Fresh Short Cuts for Women in their 20s

-Your 20s is a time to discover who you really are, experiment with different styles, and embrace your inner spirit.
-How better to do this than with a stylish short hair cut that can be styled countless ways?
+Your 20s are a time to discover who you really are, experiment with different styles, and embrace your inner spirit.
+How better to do this than with a stylish short haircut that can be styled in countless ways?